Rowing (sport): International competitions

-At the end of each year, the FISA holds the World Rowing Championships with events in 22 different boat classes.
+At the end of each year, the World Rowing Federation holds the World Rowing Championships with events in 22 different boat classes.
 Athletes generally consider the Olympic classes to be premier events.
-In 2017 FISA voted to adopt a new Olympic programme for 2020, whereby the lightweight men's coxless four event was replaced by the women's heavyweight coxless four.
+In 2017 FISA (now the World Rowing Federation) voted to adopt a new Olympic programme for 2020, whereby the lightweight men's coxless four event was replaced by the women's heavyweight coxless four.
 This was done to ensure that rowing had a gender equal Olympic programme.
 During Olympic years only non-Olympic boats compete at the World Championships.

 Fitness and health

 Rowing is one of the few bearing sports that exercises all the major muscle groups, including quads, biceps, triceps, lats, glutes and abdominal muscles.
 The sport also improves cardiovascular endurance and muscular strength.
 High-performance rowers tend to be tall and muscular: although extra weight does increase the drag on the boat, the larger athletes' increased power tends to compensate.
 The increased power is achieved through the increased leverage on the oar provided by the longer limbs of the athlete.
 In multi-person boats (2,4, or 8), the lightest person typically rows in the bow seat at the front of the boat.

 Rowing is a low-impact sport with movement only in defined ranges, so that twist and sprain injuries are rare.
 However, the repetitive rowing action can put strain on knee joints, the spine and the tendons of the forearm, and inflammation of these are the most common rowing injuries.
 If one rows with poor technique, especially rowing with a curved rather than straight back, other injuries may surface, including back pains and wrist injuries.
 Blisters occur for almost all rowers, especially in the beginning of one's rowing career, as every stroke puts pressure on the hands, though rowing frequently tends to harden hands and generate protective calluses.
 Holding the oars too tightly or making adjustments to technique may cause recurring or new blisters, as it is common to feather the blade.
 Another common injury is getting "track bites", thin cuts on the back of one's calf or thigh caused by contact with the seat tracks at either end of the stroke.